Politics Slows Flow of US Virus Funds to Local Public Health

 The amounts eventually distributed can induce head-scratching.

 Some cities received large federal grants, including Louisville, Kentucky, whose health department was given $42 million by April, more than doubling its annual budget.
-Because of the way the money was distributed, Louisville’s health department alone received more money from the CARES Act than the entire government of the city of Minneapolis.
+Because of the way the money was distributed, Louisville’s health department alone received more money from the CARES Act than the entire government of the city of Minneapolis, which received $32 million in total.

 Philadelphia's health department was awarded $100 million from a separate fund from the Centers for Disease Control and Prevention.